GautamSB/OWASP-Juice-Shop-Web-Security-Lab/README.md

-# Burp Suite Web Application Security Lab
+# OWASP Juice Shop Web Application Security Assessment using Burp Suite

 ## 📖 Overview

-This repository demonstrates the use of **Burp Suite Professional Edition** to analyze web application traffic in a controlled laboratory environment using the **OWASP Juice Shop** application.

-The assessment focuses on intercepting HTTP requests, analyzing client-server communication, inspecting cookies and HTTP headers, examining application behavior, and documenting security observations through Burp Suite's integrated tools.
+This repository documents a comprehensive Web Application Security Assessment performed against the intentionally vulnerable **OWASP Juice Shop** application using **Burp Suite Professional**.

+The assessment demonstrates a structured penetration testing methodology by identifying, analyzing, and validating common web application vulnerabilities through manual testing techniques.
+The objective was to understand application behavior, manipulate HTTP requests, evaluate server responses, and assess the application's security posture using industry-standard web security testing practices.

 ---

-# 🎯 Objective
+# 🎯 Assessment Objectives

 The objectives of this assessment were to:

-- Configure Burp Suite for web application testing
+- Configure Burp Suite as an intercepting proxy
-- Configure FoxyProxy for browser proxying
-- Install and trust the Burp CA Certificate
-- Intercept HTTP/HTTPS requests
+- Capture and analyze HTTP/HTTPS requests
-- Analyze HTTP requests and responses
-- Inspect HTTP headers
+- Map the application's attack surface
+- Perform authentication testing
-- Analyze cookies and session management
+- Analyze request and response behavior
-- Examine API requests
-- Use Burp Repeater for request analysis
-- Use Burp Decoder for encoding and decoding
+- Manipulate application parameters
+- Validate server-side input handling
+- Perform manual vulnerability verification
-- Use Burp Comparer for response comparison
+- Use Burp Suite tools for security assessment
-- Map the application structure using Target Site Map
-- Document security observations
+- Document findings with supporting evidence

 ---